 The Jagiellonian heiress whose marriage created a dynastic union that shaped the map of Central Europe for centuries.

-Anna of Bohemia and Hungary was born not just to royalty, but to a vast inheritance.
-As the only child of King Vladislaus II, she stood to unite the crowns of Bohemia and Hungary.
+Anna of Bohemia and Hungary stood to unite the crowns of Bohemia and Hungary as the only child of King Vladislaus II.
 Her hand became the most sought-after prize in Europe.
-Following her father's death and the Ottoman victory at Mohács, which shattered Hungarian nobility, her marriage was swiftly arranged to the Habsburg Archduke Ferdinand I. This union was a masterstroke of Habsburg diplomacy, instantly transferring claims to two major kingdoms into their dynasty's grasp.
-As Queen, Anna was a respected consort who managed court affairs while Ferdinand consolidated power, fought rivals, and administered a sprawling, multi-ethnic realm.
-Her death in childbirth cut short a life of quiet influence, but the political legacy of her marriage was immense: it cemented Habsburg dominance in Central Europe and laid the foundation for the future Austro-Hungarian Empire.
+After her father's death and the Ottoman victory at Mohács shattered Hungarian nobility, her marriage was swiftly arranged to the Habsburg Archduke Ferdinand I. This union transferred claims to two major kingdoms into the Habsburg dynasty.
+As Queen, Anna managed court affairs while Ferdinand consolidated power and administered a sprawling realm.
+Her death in childbirth cut short a life of quiet influence, but her marriage secured Habsburg dominance in Central Europe and laid the foundation for the Austro-Hungarian Empire.

 The biggest hits of 1503